hebrides/intern-training/README.md

 3) https://www.w3schools.com/js/default.asp
 4) https://www.w3schools.com/css/default.asp

 README: Web developers usually master one web client _framework_, so should you.

 Frameworks, in general, are software tools developers use to reduce development time, make teamwork easier and improve source maintainability.
 Frameworks simplify code structures and separate concerns.

-Some popular _frontend (client)_ frameworks include React / NextJS, Vue / Nuxt, Svelte / SvelteKit, and Angular.
-The unique syntax of a web client framework, no matter how idiosyncratic, _always compiles_ to HTML, CSS and JavaScript for the web browser to interpret.
+Some popular _frontend (client)_ frameworks include [React](https://youtu.be/Dorf8i6lCuk) / [NextJS](https://youtu.be/1WmNXEVia8I), [Vue](https://www.youtube.com/watch?v=qZXt1Aom3Cs) / [Nuxt](https://nuxtjs.org), [Svelte](https://svelte.dev) / [SvelteKit](https://youtu.be/UU7MgYIbtAk), and Angular.
+The unique syntax of a web client framework, no matter how idiosyncratic, _always compiles_ to HTML, CSS and JavaScript.

 README: Some programs, including [Cordova](https://cordova.apache.org) (commercially implementated as Capacitor & Ionic) and [Electron](https://www.electronjs.org), allow developers to bundle web applications as native apps that can run outside of the browser.
 (Both run the app in a hidden, mini-browser.)
 [VSCode]((https://www.electronjs.org/apps/visual-studio-code)) is a popular "web app" built using Electron.